πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Separating "how to iterate" from "what to do" is fundamental to event-driven systems, GUIs, async APIs, and sorting.
+Separating how to iterate from what to do is a fundamental pattern in event-driven systems, GUIs, async APIs, and sorting.

 Sorting anything with qsort

-The standard qsort takes a comparison function as a function pointer, so it can sort any type β€” ints, strings, structs.
+The standard qsort takes a comparison function as a function pointer, which means it can sort any type β€” ints, strings, structs, you name it.

 Signature